elmfrain/code-node-docs/src/gpio.md

 When the nth bit is a `0`, the nth pin is an `INPUT`.
 When the nth bit is a `1`, the nth pin is an `OUTPUT`.
 Note that when a pin is an `INPUT`, the corresponding byte pin cannot be written to by the processor, and it can only be written to by the pin driver.

 This buffer can be **read** from and **written** to by the processor.

-#### Double Buffering

-Similar to the GPIOPV buffer, the GPIODIR buffer is also **double buffered**.
-When the processor writes to the GPIODIR buffer, it writes to the back-buffer, and when it reads from the GPIODIR buffer, it reads from the front-buffer.

 ## Interrupt Type Buffer (GPIOINT)